Ronda 515.24H Movement

 Note: I will set the time on your watch as the last build step.
 I will also set the GMT hand to GMT/UTC time.
 Then I will monitor its time for 24 hours before shipping.

 Before you can set or change the time on your watch, you have to un-screw the crown.

 The crown/stem positions are as follows:

 - Position 1 (I) – Position of rest.
-Crown screwed in tight against the case.
+Crown screwed in snug (not tight).

 - Position 2 (II) – Crown in date setting mode and in position for setting the GMT hand.
 Clockwise turn sets the date.
 Counter clockwise turn sets the 24 hour GMT hand.

 - Position 3 (III) – Time (moves minute and hour hands) setting mode.
 This position will also hack (stop) the seconds hand.

 (1) Do not set the date between 10 pm and midnight.
 That two hour block of time is when the date wheel is being automatically advanced to the next day.